aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [AWS Security Hub member accounts](https://docs.aws.amazon.com/securityhub/latest/userguide/account-management-manual.html): You can accept a Security Hub membership invitation that was received from a different account with the `AcceptAdministratorInvitation` API.
 * [Amazon GuardDuty member accounts](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_invitations.html): You can accept a GuardDuty membership invitation that was received from a different account with the `AcceptAdministratorInvitation`API.
 * [AWS Audit Manager assessment framework shares](https://docs.aws.amazon.com/audit-manager/latest/userguide/share-custom-framework.html): You can accept a share request for a custom framework from a different account with the `UpdateAssessmentFrameworkShare` API.
+* [Amazon OpenSearch cross-cluster search connections](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cross-cluster-search.html): You can create and accept a cross-cluster search connection with a source and a destination domain in different accounts with the `CreateOutboundConnection` and `AcceptInboundConnection` APIs.

 You can also consider using service-specific condition keys such as `ec2:AccepterVpc` and `ec2:RequesterVpc` to restrict actions that are not supported by primary data perimeter controls (See [Work within a specific account](https://docs.aws.amazon.com/vpc/latest/peering/security-iam.html#vpc-peering-iam-account)).